 Flora

 Plants in Zion National Park consist of cacti, grasses, ferns, wildflowers, trees, and shrubs.
 Because water leaks from some of the cliffs in the park there are beautiful hanging gardens in a few areas.
-There are over 800 species of plants that are native to the area.
+There are more than 800 species of plants that are native to the area.
 Trees grow along the Virgin River and its forks and tributaries.
 Some trees can also grow from cracks in the canyon walls in Zion National Park.
 During the hot summer months many types of flowers bloom in the evening or in the middle of the night.
 From the wildflowers blooming in the spring and summer, to the trees changing colors in fall, the plant life in the park is beautiful against its rocky backdrop.

 Fauna